xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 - **Kubernetes automates scheduling, networking, and scaling** for containers.
 - Static pods (API Server, etcd, scheduler)

+## Cluster Info

+- `kubectl cluster-info` - view information about the cluster
+- `kubectl get nodes` - view information about the nodes
 ## Pod Basics

 - A **Pod** is the smallest deployable unit in Kubernetes.